SAP/luigi/docs/navigation-parameters-reference.md

   - **label** defines the text for the link.
   - **icon** is the name of an icon from the [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image displayed next to the label or instead of it.
   - **link** defines an absolute link to a **node**.
   - **externalLink** is an object which indicates that the node links to an external URL.
-If this parameter is defined, **link** parameter is ignored.
+If this parameter is defined, the **link** parameter is ignored.
 It has the following properties:
     - **sameWindow** defines if the external URL is opened in the current tab or in a new one.
 The default value for this parameter is `false`.
     - **url** is the external URL that the link leads to.